Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/introduction.md

   or the integrated terminal in VS Code.
-Students should work with the course instructor and the student technical leaders to ensure that their chosen terminal window will support all of the course activities, such as running a Python program, starting a Docker container, and running an assessment tool like GatorGrader.
+Students should work with the course instructor and the student technical leaders to ensure that their chosen terminal window will support all of the course activities, such as running a web server, generating a web site, starting a Docker container, and running an assessment tool like GatorGrader.

 - As mentioned throughout this email, we will use Slack to support course communication and GitHub to support the delivery of course materials to a